gitJackG/nft-analytics/README.md

 A simple Rails app to display top NFT collections and their NFTs.

+## FIX
+Trying to fix dynamic UI to show data in "real time".
+Right now the sidekiq job is aggregating data wrongly.

 ## Features
 - View collection metadata and images
 - Display NFTs in each collection